Purpose Led

 All of Becketts

 Gender diversity, and all diversity strands, are as important as when we first signed up to the Women In Finance Charter in 2017.
-We are always looking at our recruitment and training & development policies, and strive to get back to our previous high levels of gender diversity at the senior levels.
+We are always looking at our recruitment and training & development policies.
+For example, through our Beckett Academy app, personal objectives logged must link to the corporate objectives, which include our WIF parity ongoing target as part of our “leaders in ESG” objective.

 Diversity and Inclusion Initiatives